 Changing the Course of Your Future

 Awareness leads to understanding.
 There are two expressions of understanding; the understanding of our mind (intellect), and the understanding of our heart (caring).
-When we understand from our heart, we open the door to compassion.
+When we understand from our hearts, we open the door to compassion.
 Compassion is the way to help our ego mature into a spiritually empowered adult ego.
 Remember this simple truth: our ego seeks to be understood, our Soul seeks to be understanding.

 The immature ego does not recognize truth and therefore, always lies.
 It measures everything only through the five physical senses and has difficulty measuring or valuing anything metaphysical.
 Every human being is metaphysical by nature.
 It’s valuable to learn what it means to ‘be‘ metaphysical.